Fifa released their shortlists for the 2013 edition on Tuesday, and unsurprisingly there were some glaring omissions and unfair inclusions

 Yaya Toure is another player who has only made the list based on past performances.
 The Ivorian has had an average 2013, with Manchester City finishing 11 points behind neighbours United in the Premier League in May and already well off the pace this term.

 |2013 Fifa Ballon d'Or 23-man shortlist

 |Ronaldo, Bale||Real Madrid||La Liga|

 |Van Persie||Manchester United||Premier League|

 Eliminated in Europe in the group stages, it is inexplicable that Toure can be nominated ahead of Dortmund midfield stars Ilkay Gundogan, Marco Reus and Mario Gotze.
 The presence of just one Borussia Dortmund player, Robert Lewandowski, is insulting.
 This is a team who lit up the Champions League in 2013 along with Bayern Munich.

-The inclusions of Eden Hazard and Luis Suarez are less controversial but also very debatable.
-Hazard has reserved his best form for the start of the 2013-14 campaign but, if that is sufficient to make the cut, then Francesco Totti, Aaron Ramsey and Diego Costa should be inserted too.
-Suarez has been world class almost every time that he has taken to the pitch in 2013 but he has missed almost a third of his club's games this year due to suspension.
+The inclusions of Eden Hazard and Luis Suarez are less controversial, but also very debatable.
+Hazard has reserved his best form for the start of the 2013-14 campaign, but if that is sufficient to make the cut then Francesco Totti, Aaron Ramsey and Diego Costa should be inserted too.
+Suarez has been world class almost every time he has taken to the pitch in 2013, but he has missed almost a third of his club’s games this year due to suspension.